lokothodida/elfinder-theme-moono/README.md

     ```

 2. Edit the corresponding `.less` files in `moono/css/`

-3. In the terminal, if you don't have less installed globally, run:
+3. In the terminal, if this is your first time doing the build, run this to
+install all of the dependencies:

     ```
-    $ npm install -g less
+    $ npm install
     ```

 4. Then to build, run: